 c.
 Doors/Walls: Written messages, tacks, or tape (other than painter’s tape) placed directly on any door or wall is prohibited;

 d.
-Door Closure Devices: State law requires that door closure devices be in working order.
+Door Closure Devices: California State Law requires that door closure devices be in working order.
 If a door closure device has been tampered with, it will be repaired and the residents charged;

 e.
 Elevators: Tampering with, misuse of, or vandalism of elevators is prohibited by law and University policy.
 Those responsible for such activities will be charged for cleaning or repair;